 So now that you've started with contact lenses, inserting them will take a little finesse.
 It might seem scary at first, but with practice and good habits, it can become easy and natural.
 So to help you out, here is our short, step-by-step guide to inserting contact lenses.
 It’s great for beginners, and might even be a good reminder for contact lens pros, too!
-Your comfort and quality of vision depend on your proper contact lens care routine, so don't forget the most important dos and don'ts.
+Your comfort and quality of vision depend on your proper contact lens care, so don't forget the most important tips for the best lens hygiene.

 First things first.
 Unless you’re wearing daily disposable lenses, your contacts should be stored in contact lens solution when you’re not wearing them.
 This helps to clean and disinfect them overnight.